Jaden Ivey and the Chicago Bulls

 Elite athletic ability

-But after being traded to the Chicago Bulls, everything shifted quickly.
+But after being traded to the Chicago Bulls, things shifted fast.

 Then came the moment that changed everything.